badvision/lawless-legends/Docs/Tutorials/PLASMA/User Manual.md

 Module dependencies will direct the loader to make sure these modules are loaded first, thus resolving any outstanding references.
 A module dependency is declared with the `import` statement block with predefined function and data definitions.
 The `import` block is completed with an `end`.
 An example:

 ```
-    import STDLIB
+    import stdlib
         const reshgr1 = $0004
         predef putc, puts, getc, gets, cls, gotoxy
     end

-    import TESTLIB
+    import testlib
+        predef puti
         byte testdata, teststring
         word testarray
-        predef puti
     end
 ```

 The `predef` pre-defines functions that can be called throughout the module.
 The data declarations, `byte` and `word` will refer to data in those modules. `const` can appear in an `import` block, although not required.
-It does keep values associated with the imported module in a well-contained block for readability.
+It does keep values associated with the imported module in a well-contained block for readability and useful with pre-processor file inclusion.
 Case is not significant for either the module name nor the pre-defined function/data labels.
 They are all converted to uppercase with 16 characters significant when the loader resolves them.

 #### Constant Declarations
 Constants help with the readability of source code where hard-coded numbers might not be very descriptive.